Search

 € 35,00

 WINIUS, G.D. & M.P.M.
 VINK.
 The merchant-warrior pacified.
 The VOC (The Dutch East India Company) and its changing political economy in India.
 Delhi, Oxford University Press, 1991.
 Cloth, with dust-jacket.
 With map, and 10 illustrations on plates.
-VIII,(2),201 pp. [Boeknr.: 12164 ]
+VIII,(2),201 pp. 'It integrates political economy with social history to provide a multi-faceted panorama of the VOC's operations in India, its interactions with the other European powers, with Indian rulers, the public at large, and its own crisis-ridden structure which was in the end to prove nemesis'.
+[Boeknr.: 12164 ]

 € 45,00